cloudworkz/grafana-permission-sync/README.md

   but you can override the path using the configPath flag: `--configPath=some/other/path/config.yaml`

 Take a look at the [**the demo config file**](https://github.com/cloudworkz/grafana-permission-sync/blob/master/demoConfig.yaml) to see all settings

+- The config supports hot reloading.
+When the file changes, it will be automatically reloaded.
+  When a new config is loaded successfully (no parsing or validation errors), it will be applied (actually used) from the next iteration onwards.
+That basically just means a new config won't be applied in the middle of a running permission update.

+- Hot reloading does currently only affect changes to the `settings:` and `rules:` blocks.
+Other blocks (`google:`, `grafana:`) are not updated and require the application to be restarted.
+(Will be fixed soon)

 ### Rules